enasequence/read_docs/prog_01.md

 an ENA study this is likely to be the accession that you will be including in a publication.

+### Accession numbers in the Receipt XML

+Webin will report an accession number for the study that starts with PRJEB.

 ```xml
    <PROJECT accession="PRJEB20767" alias="cheddar_cheese" status="PRIVATE" />
 ```

-Webin will report an accession number for the study that starts with PRJEB.
 This accession number is called the BioProject accession and is typically used in journal publications.
 The study will also be assigned an alternative accession number that starts with ERP.
 This accession number is called the SRA (Sequence Read Archive) study accession.

 ## Test and production services

-Note the info message in the receipt:
+Note the message in the receipt:
 ```xml
 <INFO>This submission is a TEST submission and will be discarded within 24 hours</INFO>
 ```